ToshioCP/Gtk4-tutorial/src/sec27.src.md

 |18 |    TR    |         |          |
 |19 |    ID    |  angle  |          |

-Bison source code specifies the grammar rules  of turtle language.
+Bison source code specifies the grammar rules of the turtle language.
 For example, `fc (1,0,0)` is called primary procedure.
 A procedure is like a void type C function.
 It doesn't return any values.